 1. How do Aggressive Hybrid Funds work?

 Aggressive hybrid funds fall in the category of hybrid schemes.
-These take exposure to both debt and equity securities in proportions specified in the scheme’s investment objective.
-As compared to plain vanilla balanced funds, these funds have differences in asset allocation.
-In case of balanced hybrid funds, the fund manager is not allowed to take advantage of arbitrage opportunities.
-In arbitrage, he/she buys securities at a low price in one stock exchange and sells them at a higher prices in the other.
-Gains accrue as a result of the price differential of the same security in different market.
+These funds have exposure to both debt and equity instruments in proportions specified in the scheme’s investment objective.
+As compared to plain vanilla balanced funds, these funds have differences when it comes to asset allocation.
+In the case of balanced hybrid funds, the fund manager is not allowed to take advantage of arbitrage opportunities.
+In arbitrage, the fund manager buys securities at a low price in one stock exchange and sells them at a higher price in the other.
+Gains accrue as a result of the price differential of the same security in a different market.

-The autonomy and choice of investment options available to aggressive hybrid funds is much higher than balanced hybrid funds.
+The autonomy and choice of investment options available to aggressive hybrid funds are much higher than balanced hybrid funds.
 Aggressive hybrid funds enjoy the flexibility to take advantage of arbitrage opportunities available in the market.
-These funds have to allocate at least 20% of fund assets towards debt instruments.
-The investment in equity and equity related instruments varies between 40% to 60% of fund’s assets.
+These funds have to allocate at least 20% of the fund assets towards debt instruments.
+The investment in equity and equity-linked instruments varies between 40% to 60% of the fund’s assets.
 The manner of stock selection varies from growth to value.
-Similarly, selection of debt securities differ from being highly sensitive to low interest rate sensitive.
+Similarly, the selection of debt securities differs from being highly sensitive to low-interest-rate sensitive.

 2. Who should invest in Aggressive Hybrid Funds?

 These funds aim at generating current income along with wealth accumulation over the long-term via a hybrid portfolio composition.
-These funds may be perceived as yielding higher returns at a relatively higher risk than standalone balanced hybrid funds.
-The fund manager attempts to provide consistent returns by investing primarily in equity and a small portion in debt and money market instruments.
-Such funds are best suited to investors who have a moderate risk appetite and medium-term investment horizon of at least 5 years to 7 years.
+These funds may are capable of yielding higher returns at a relatively higher risk than standalone balanced hybrid funds.
+The fund manager attempts to provide consistent returns by investing primarily in equity and a small portion of debt and money market instruments.
+Such funds are best suited to investors who have a moderate risk appetite and medium-term investment horizon of at least five years to seven years.

-The budding investors who are new to volatility associated with the stock market may give these funds a try.
-Even within the same category, the level of risk among funds may vary depending upon the presence of mid-cap and small-cap stocks.
-However, while picking funds for investing, use analyse both quantitative and qualitative aspects of the fund.
+The budding investors who are new to market volatility may give these funds a try.
+Even within the same category, the level of risk among funds may vary depending on the presence of mid-cap and small-cap stocks.
+However, while picking funds for investing, quantitative and qualitative aspects of the fund must be analysed.

 3. Things to consider as an investor

-Along with debt instruments, aggressive hybrid funds are composed of equity shares as well which makes them moderately high risk investment opportunities.
+Along with debt instruments, aggressive hybrid funds are composed of equity shares as well, which makes them moderately high-risk investment opportunities.
 The net asset value (NAV) of the fund doesn’t fluctuate as much as that of pure equity funds.
-However, presence of low quality debt securities small-cap stocks may increase the risk profile of the portfolio.
+However, the presence of low-quality debt securities and small-cap stocks may increase the risk profile of the portfolio.

-In spite of having an asset allocation of more than 20% in debt and money market instruments, the returns are not guaranteed.
+Despite having an asset allocation of more than 20% in debt and money market instruments, the returns are not assured.
 A change in the overall interest rate in the economy might affect the fund returns by impacting the price of underlying debt securities.
-But compared to pure debt funds, these funds generate above average returns due to having exposure to arbitrage opportunities.
+But compared to pure debt funds, these funds generate above-average returns due to having exposure to arbitrage opportunities.

-Like any other mutual fund scheme, aggressive hybrid funds also charge an annual fee to provide you fund management services.
+Like any other mutual fund scheme, aggressive hybrid funds also charge an annual fee to manage your investment.
 A higher expense ratio cuts into the profits of the fund.
-While selecting a fund for investment, look for one with a lower expense ratio.
+While selecting a fund for investment, look for the one with a lower expense ratio.
 The overall expenses of the fund might increase due to higher trading activity during high volatility.
 Thus, opting for direct plans of the fund may provide higher returns than the regular plan due to a lower expense ratio.

 It relates to the time duration for which you plan to stay invested in the fund.
-Ideally, due to presence of equity, you need to have a medium to long-term horizon for this fund.
+Ideally, due to presence of equity, you need to have a moderate to long-term investment horizon for this fund.
 It will allow the fund to realise its full potential.
-Moreover, in case of a rising interest rate regime, it is better to shorten your investment horizon to prevent sudden erosion of fund value.

-You may invest in this fund to support your medium term goals like buying a car or going on an exotic vacation.
-You may also utilise this fund to accumulate corpus for financing college education of your children.
-Newbie investors who want to take a controlled exposure to equity with stability of debt may try their hands in this fund.
-This fund is suitable for those investors who want to augment their monthly income.
+You may invest in this fund to support your medium-term goals like buying a car or going on an exotic vacation.
+You may also utilise this fund to accumulate a corpus for financing college education of your children.
+Newbie investors who want to take a controlled exposure to equity with the stability of debt may try their hands in this fund.
+This fund is suitable for those investors who wish to augment their monthly income.
 However, the dividends are not guaranteed.

 Tax on Gains

-These funds are treated like equity funds for the purpose of taxation.
-The short-term capital gains (STCG) earned on the redemption of units within 1 year from the date of allotment are taxable at the rate of 15%.
-The long-term capital gains (LTCG) earned of redemption of units after 1 year are tax-free up to Rs 1 lakh.
-The LTCG in excess of Rs 1 lakh is taxable at the rate of 10% without the benefit of indexation.
+These funds are treated as equity funds for taxation.
+The short-term capital gains (STCG) earned on the redemption of units within one year from the date of allotment are taxable at the rate of 15%.
+The long-term capital gains (LTCG) earned of redemption of units after one year are tax-free up to Rs 1 lakh.
+The LTCG over Rs 1 lakh is taxable at the rate of 10% without the benefit of indexation.